Client: Zuma ○ Cosmopolitan Resort ○ Las Vegas

 Architectural Photography Lenses

-Ultra Wide, Wide & Telephoto Lenses
+Ultra-Wide, Standard & Telephoto Lenses

-Round object will appear oval, if not brought to the lens’ center of axis.
+Round objects will appear oval, if not brought to the lens’ center of axis.
 Ceilings, walls, windows and countertops are fixed and since they are fixed, they dictate where the camera will be placed.
 This leaves furniture as the variable factor to bring balance in the image frame.
 Chairs need to be set perpendicular to the tables they stand in front of, so they appear parallel in the image otherwise they will appear skewed.
 I’ll often find myself shifting sofas, dining tables, floor lamps etc. just to negate the exaggeration the lens creates.

 Prime vs Variable (Zoom) Lenses

-First, I’m not a fan of variable focal length lenses aka zoom lenses.
+First, I’m not a fan of variable focal length lenses - aka zoom lenses.
 However, they do have their place for photojournalists, event and street photographers.
 To be fair, if I did that type of work, I wouldn’t be on assignment without them.
 Without diving into the technicalities, as there are plenty of online articles discussing this subject, prime lenses provide a significantly better image quality when compared to their counterpart zoom lens at the same focal length.
 So why buy a zoom lens?
 The simple answer - when you don’t have a choice of camera position.